 Most renowned for their wares were: Ding, Ru, Guan and Jun, Ge kilns

-The "Guan" kiln was established in the capital area and was the first kiln that was established for producing exclusively for the imperial court.
+The "Guan" kiln was established in the capital area and was the first kiln that was established for producing porcelain exclusively for the imperial court.
 The others did produce wares both for the common people and the imperial court, whereas the latter usually were of higher quality.
-They were provided to the palace in the form of 'tribute'
+They were provided to the palace in the form of 'tribute', meaning that no remuneration would have been obtained for these.

 The eight great kiln systems represent the largest production systems at the time.